rcrowther/ssc/README.rst

 build.ssc
 ---------
-This file can be invented and put into someplace you'd like to override ``ssc`` configuration.
+This file can be invented and put anywhere you'd like to override ``ssc`` configuration.

-If ``ssc`` is run in a folder with a `build.ssc` file, it reads the file and adds any configuration it finds there to the default.
+If ``ssc`` is run in a folder with a `build.ssc` file, it reads the file and adds configuration it finds there to the default.

 Note that commandline options override a `build.ssc` file.
 So, ::